Abaxial/public/Yearly/2019-In-Advance.md

 ## In 1 Year (39)
 * Reset Hives, but better.
 * Raising rabbits.
+* I have a book draft completed.
+* I have sent a book out for inquiry for publication.

 ## In 2 Years (40)
 * Definite fence around field.
-* I have a book draft completed.
+* I attend the Nebula Conference
+*

 ## In 3 Years (41)
 * Ash is 5